Steel Point Battery

-The Steele Point Battery is a small fort, on the shores of Sydney Harbour in the eastern Sydney suburb of Vaucluse, New South Wales, Australia.
+The Steele Point Battery is a small fort, on the shores of Port Jackson in the eastern Sydney suburb of Vaucluse, Australia.

 History

 Talk of the need for harbour defences was noted as far back as 1857, while referencing the alternate name of Steel Point.

 The land on Shark Point was resumed from its private owners and construction of the battery began in 1871 and was completed in 1874 with an additional barracks being added in 1880.
 The site was designed under the supervision of colonial architect James Barnet who was responsible for designing several other harbour fortifications during this period.
 In 1872 three 80-pounder rifled muzzle-loading guns were installed.

 It has been stated that the Shark Point battery was upgraded in 1893 to hold a BL 9.2 inch (234 mm) Mk VI breech-loading 'counter bombardment' British Armstrong 'disappearing' gun.
 This is incorrect, as there were two different 'Shark Point' batteries.
-The Shark Point Battery with the 9.2in Hydro-Pneumatic gun mounting as actually at Shark Point, Little Coogee, now known as Clovelly, not far from the Clovelly Bowling Club.
-Three such batteries protected Sydney Harbour and the city from bombardment from the sea.
-The other two are the Ben Buckler Gun Battery at Bondi, and the Signal Hill Battery at Watsons Bay.
+The Shark Point Battery with the 9.2in Hydro-Pneumatic gun mounting as actually at Shark Point, Little Coogee.
+Three such batteries protected Port Jackson and the city from bombardment from the sea.
+The other two are the Ben Buckler Gun Battery at Ben Buckler, and the Signal Hill Battery at Watsons Bay.
 The design of the batteries included a domed metal shield that covered each gun pit was intended to protect the gun from incoming shells.
 The Clovelly Shark Point Battery's 9.2 inch gun's serial number was 7317.

 At some point the Vaucluse Shark Point was rearmed with three 5-inch breech-loading guns.